 What is eSourcing?

 eSourcing is the business process of finding, evaluating, selecting and collaborating with current and potential suppliers via an online, web-based platform.
 Using eSourcing software, buyers collect information about suppliers, their products and their pricing.
-This information is then organized, normalized and compiled by the eSourcing tool into eRFx documents, such as RFI, RFP and RFQ, to make viable comparisons based on what the buyer needs to purchase, and how they want to evaluate their potential sources of supply.
+This information is then organized, normalized and compiled by the eSourcing tool into eRFx documents, such as RFI, RFP and RFQ to make viable comparisons based on what the buyer needs to purchase, and how they want to evaluate their potential sources of supply.

 - RFI – Request for Information; used by buyers to collect and evaluate initial, high-level information about potential suppliers.
-RFI’s are typically focused on a supplier’s broader capabilities rather then specifics about the product offered and its costs.
+RFI’s are typically focused on a supplier’s broader capabilities rather than specifics about the product offered and its costs.
 An RFI is the tool to use when you are looking for new sources of supply and want to “find out what’s out there”

 - RFP – Request for Proposal; suppliers who are deemed qualified in the RFI can be invited to an RFP.
-In it, the buyer “requests a proposal” meaning they lay out in significant detail what they are looking to purchase and ask the bidder to provide a detailed response on how they would fulfil this need.
+In it, the buyer “requests a proposal” meaning they lay out in significant detail what they are looking to purchase and ask the bidder to provide a detailed response on how they would fulfill this need.
 This proposal will target either a buyer-defined solution (i.e. I want to buy this particular product with these specifications) or a buyer-defined outcome (i.e. I, the buyer, need to solve a business problem but I want you, the supplier, to suggest a particular solution to my problem).
-RFPs generally ask for specific responses about the company, product/service offered, and pricing.
+RFPs generally ask for specific responses about the company, product/service offered and pricing.
 An RFP is the tool to use when you know what you want and want suppliers to tell you how they’ll provide it.

 - RFQ – Request for Quotation; is typically the final step in a sourcing process.
 In it, the buyer is negotiating the final terms of an agreement, usually price.
-In some instances, an RFQ can solicit bids on items other than price such as payment terms, service requirements, or quantity discounts.
+In some instances, an RFQ can solicit bids on items other than price such as payment terms, service requirements or quantity discounts.
 An RFQ is the tool to use when you are comfortable with everyone bidding as a potential supplier and want to get the best deal.

 Depending on the specific category or purchase, a buyer may choose an RFI, RFP, RFQ or some combination of all three.
-A complete, three-stage eRFx will always have the RFI first, then the RFP, and lastly the RFQ.
+A complete, three-stage eRFx will always have the RFI first, then the RFP and lastly the RFQ.

-In the eRFx process, one starts with the broadest “audience” (i.e. pool of potential suppliers) in the RFI and then at each step moves to a more narrow set of increasingly qualified bidders.
+In the eRFx process, one starts with the broadest “audience” (i.e. pool of potential suppliers) in the RFI and then at each step, moves to a more narrow set of increasingly qualified bidders.
 It’s not uncommon to start with fifty or more suppliers in an RFI and narrow down to a half-dozen or even fewer in the final RFQ.

 eAuctions are a specific type of eRFQ.
 In an eAuction, buyers will invite pre-qualified bidders to compete on the final components of a negotiation.
 Most often, price is the primary data element collected in an eAuction, although not always.
 Being invited to an eAuction should mean that the buyer is comfortable with doing business with the potential supplier assuming the final negotiated terms are acceptable.
 Some organizations, especially in the public sector, even have corporate policies that the winner of the eAuction will be awarded the contract.